scopatz/inequality-scipy2019/slides.md

 ---
 # Write the blog!

-.bigger[At last, you open an new Jupyer notebook.]
+.bigger[At last, you open an new Jupyter notebook.]

 --